faros-ai/faros-community-edition/.github/pull_request_template.md

 Fixes # (issue)

 ## Type of change
+(Delete what does not apply)

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- This change requires a documentation update

 # Checklist
+(Delete what does not apply)
 - [ ] Have you checked to there aren't other open Pull Requests for the same update/change?
 - [ ] Have you lint your code locally before submission?
 - [ ] Have you added an explanation of what your changes do and why you'd like us to include them?